Leggy Tradescantia: Long Bare Stems and the Pruning Reset

 - Give it real brightness from day one rather than correcting a leggy plant after the fact — an east or west window with some direct sun keeps growth compact from the start

-- Prune every 2–3 months proactively — don't wait for legginess to develop
+- Prune every two to three months proactively — don't wait for legginess to develop before reaching for the shears

 - Accept that Tradescantia is a plant that requires regular pruning maintenance to look its best — it is not a set-and-forget specimen